HK-0712/4507_manus_version/report/3_Design_Patterns.md

 | Factory | Create command objects | CommandFactory |
 | Memento | Save and restore state | MusicianMemento, EnsembleMemento |

-These patterns are not just for fulfill assignment requirement, they actually solve real problems in the system design and make code better organized and easier to understand.
+These patterns are not just to fulfill assignment requirement, they actually solve real problems in the system design and make code better organized and easier to understand.